bgamari/ghc-wiki-import/type-functions-renaming.md

 Despite the effort we go to, to get the right `Name` for the family `RdrName`, `getLocalDeclBinders` does not return that name as part of the binders declared by the current binding group - otherwise, we would get a duplicate declaration error.
-However, we use the `Name` to specify the correct name parent for the data constructors of the instance.
+However, we use the `Name` to specify the correct name parent for the data constructors of the instance (see bwlow).

 ### Renaming of type instances